laythq/CV/README.md

 #### I learned how to build a team

-Before Makers, two friends and I turned a side-interest in street-food into viable business by co-founding [The Big Bushi](https://www.instagram.com/thebigbushi/?hl=en), offering London's first Sushi Burrito in Brick Lane.
+Last year, two friends and I turned a side-interest in street-food into viable business by co-founding [The Big Bushi](https://www.instagram.com/thebigbushi/?hl=en), offering London's first Sushi Burrito in Brick Lane.
 We built the company from scratch and began trading within months of inception.
 I was personally responsible for developing the product, marketing, trading and logistics.
 I gained a first-hand perspective on the challenges of starting any new venture and working in a small and dynamic team.

 #### I learned to work under pressure